cyring/Tips/OSX.md

 3- enter: ```xcode-select --install```

-* Check the path of the active developer directory
+* Take note of the path of the active developer directory.
 ```
 xcode-select -p
 ```